 What subjects can I take with History of Art?

-The subject complements studies in English, History, Classics, Art, RS, Drama, Languages, Music and even Chemistry if a student is interested in restoration.
+The subject complements the full breadth of Humanities subjects; English, History, Classics, Art, RS, Drama, Languages, Music, in addition to practical Art subjects and even Chemistry if a student is interested in conservation.